Ozzie Albies Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 13th in the league with a collective nine strikeouts per nine innings.
+- The Royals pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals have a 4.71 team ERA that ranks 18th across all MLB pitching staffs.
+- The Royals have the 23rd-ranked team ERA across all MLB pitching staffs (5.00).

-- Royals pitchers combine to rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).
+- Royals pitchers combine to allow 20 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Bubic (0-1) takes the mound for the Royals to make his third start of the season.
+- Greinke makes the start for the Royals, his fourth of the season.
+He is 0-3 with a 3.31 ERA and 11 strikeouts in 16 1/3 innings pitched.

-- His most recent appearance came on Sunday against the San Francisco Giants, when the left-hander tossed six scoreless innings while giving up two hits.
+- The righty last pitched on Tuesday against the Texas Rangers, when he went five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.